 Obtain An Article That Is Not Full Text:

 ArticleLinker provides access to the full-text of articles available in any of the library’s databases.
 If the complete article is not available in the database you are searching in, ArticleLinker will tell you if full-text might be available in any of the other online resources.
 No more searching different databases to see if an article is available full-text somewhere else!

 When do you use it?
 Whenever you are searching in a database and the full-text is not available in that database.
 Look for the following:

-- Clink on the icon , then the link for your campus.
+Click on the Article Linker icon, then the link for your campus.
 If the full-text is available, click on the link to get the full-text.